 How much does an independent property advisor cost in Madeira?

 Independent advisors charge a fixed buyer-side fee, not a percentage of the sale price.
-For most purchases above €200,000, a structured negotiation alone typically recovers the advisory fee in price reduction, before accounting for due diligence and legal protection.
+On many purchases above €200,000, a well-structured negotiation can offset a meaningful part of the advisory fee, sometimes all of it, through the price achieved, before accounting for due diligence and legal protection.
+Outcomes vary and are not guaranteed.

 Do I need an advisor if I already have a lawyer?